seb1080/webOneBiteAtaTime/basics/JavaScript/Javascript_ES2015_ES6_with_WesBos.md

 dataGen.next(); // kick it off
 ```

-# Module_17 Proxies
+## Module_17 - Proxies

 The Proxy object is used to define custom behavior for fundamental operations.
-Proxy allow to overwright default behavior of default Object.
+Proxy allow to overwrite default behavior of default Object.

 ```js
 const person = { name: `Seb`, age: 99 };
 const personProxy = new Proxy(person, {});
 ```

-# Module_18 Set and WeakSet
+## Module_18 - Set and WeakSet

 The Set object lets you store unique values of any type, whether primitive values or object references.

 In a Set the key and the value are the exact same thing.
 All the key-value in a Set are unique.

+You can iterate through the elements of a set in insertion order.

 ```js
 const group = new Set();